MicrosoftDocs/cpp-docs/docs/standard-library/underflow-error-class.md

 The value returned by `what()` is a copy of `message.data()`.
 For more information, see [`what`](../standard-library/exception-class.md) and [`data`](../standard-library/basic-string-class.md#data).

-`underflow_error` isn't thrown by any functions in Microsoft's implementation of the C++ Standard Library, but may be thrown by third-party libraries or user code.
+`underflow_error` isn't thrown by any functions in the Microsoft implementation of the C++ Standard Library, but it might be thrown by third-party libraries or user code.

 ## Example